 Opening a franchise can be a great way to grow capital and expand into commercial real estate.
 However, as with all business ventures, they’re not guaranteed to succeed.
 Oftentimes, the franchise brand plays a large role in its success based on name recognition, fees, industry, and other factors.
 As we go further into 2020, these categories and brands top our list as the most likely to offer a return on your investment.

-PRC Small Business Loans Top 5 Franchises to Buy in 2020
+PRC Commercial Real Estate Loans Top 5 Franchises to Buy in 2020

 5. Planet Fitness